gowthamvishnu/Docker-Q-A/README.md

-docker start containerid (to start the container) docker stop containerid(to stop the cotainer) docker rm -f containerid (to remove the single contailer)(-f means forcefully)(we can't jst remove a container while running)
+docker start containerid (to start the container) docker stop containerid(to stop the cotainer) docker rm -f containerid (to remove the single contailer)(-f means forcefully)(we can't jst remove a container while running) docker rm  containerid (to remove container after stoping the container) docker run -it -d --name vishnu imagename (to assain a custom name to a container) docker rename container_oldname conatiner_newname ( rename to a container)